 This objective will be met by operating both oxygenation systems beginning shortly after ice out in April and ending in October.
-Water quality and fish conditions will be monitored throughout the summer by Hatchery Project personnel.
-Work elements for fishery monitoring will be included under the Hatchery Project.
-Water quality monitoring will be by subcontract under this project.
+Water quality and fish conditions will be monitored throughout the summer.

 Work element 1.
 Manage and administer (119).

 Under this work element the Colville Tribes will supervise, coordinate and administer the project as well as subcontract for the supply of oxygen and water quality monitoring.